Successful Virtual Reality for businesses – a how to guide

 Recovery from a stroke or brain injury can be a long and laborious process, which can cost over $150,000 a year.
 Immersive Virtual Reality therapy is a new form of rehabilitation.
 It involves patients walking on a treadmill, wearing a headset that shows them relaxing and familiar scenes.
 Initial tests by biotechnology company MindMaze show that Virtual Reality therapy enables individuals to regain motor and cognitive function faster than with conventional physical therapy.
 This is because patients are treated in a safe, controlled, and anxiety-free environment.

-How much does virtual reality cost?
+How much does virtual reality for businesses cost?

 A typical misconception is that businesses need hundreds of thousands of dollars to consider building VR.
 This is simply not the case.
 OK, if you want to create the next Oasis, then you will need a considerable budget.
 If, however, you want to start building basic interactive environments, then these can be built on a relatively small budget.